ThazinWai/Minna-no-nihon-go-N5-Flutter-/README.md

-Minna no nihon go Japanese App
+Minna no nihon go Japanese App.<br>
 This project is a starting point for a Flutter application.